Santroller/Santroller/wiring_guides/guitar.md

 2. Up and down on the dpad MUST be connected to the same pins you will be using for strum.
 You will want to twist those wires together and solder them to the same pin.
 You may want to wait until you are working on the strum to connect these pins.
 3. Home, left, and right can be connected to any unused digital pin on the microcontroller.

-For guitars with a joystick, there will be four pins, one is VCC, one is GND, one is the x axis and one is the y axis.
+For guitars with a joystick, there will be four pins, one is V<sub>CC</sub>, one is GND, one is the x axis and one is the y axis.
 You can work out which is which by tracing the traces, however on some guitars the traces are labelled for you.
 The joystick needs to go to an analogue pin (one of the A pins)

 </details>